deteque/bind-rpz/README.md

 DNS Firewall based on Bind and Deteque response policy zones (RPZ)

 # Installation
-  - create two directories on your server: "/etc/namedb" and "/etc/namedb/zonefiles".
-This directory will be bind mounted when the container is run.
-The namedb directory will be primariy used to store log files and two config files (named.conf and rndc.conf).
-You can create both directories using "mkdir -p /etc/namedb/zonefiles" from your server command prompt.
+Create two directories on your server: "/etc/namedb" and "/etc/namedb/zonefiles".
+The namedb directory will be primariy used to store log and configuraton files.
+The /etc/namedb/zonefile directory will be used to store the RPZ zones and joural files.
+The /etc/namedb directory will be bind mounted when the container is run.
+You can create both directories by: mkdir -p /etc/namedb/zonefiles"

 # Create the root.cache file
 Because this is a recursive nameserver, we'll need to add a root.cache file.
 This file should be placed in the /etc/namedb directory.
 You can download the latest release of that file by running this command on your server: